 Basemaps play an important role in the development of an Official Community Plan (OCP).
 These maps provide visual representation of various foundational elements such as topography, roads, and infrastructure.
-Integrating basemaps into the planning process offers several significant benefits
+Integrating basemaps into the planning process offers several significant benefits outlined below.
+Note, some of the elements described below may not apply to Savary Island's unique context and are provided to inform the reader of typical planning process considerations.

-Enhanced Understanding of Geographic Context Basemaps offer a clear depiction of the Island's physical landscape, including elevation changes and natural features.
-Infrastructure Planning and Management By displaying existing roads, utilities, and other infrastructure, basemaps enable an assessment of current resources and connectivity.
-This information is essential for planning upgrades, expansions, and maintenance, ensuring the current and planned infrastructure can support future growth and development if desired.
-Informed Land Use Decisions Identify suitable areas for various land uses, including residential, commercial, industrial, and recreational zones by illustrating current land use patterns and potential constraints such as flood zones, wildfire risk or steep terrain.
-Improved Public Engagement Visual tools like basemaps facilitate better communication with residents and stakeholders.
-They make complex data accessible and understandable, fostering greater community involvement in the planning process.
-Environmental and Conservation Planning Topographic and natural feature maps are vital for environmental conservation efforts.
-They help identify critical habitats, water bodies, and other ecological assets that need protection, guiding sustainable development practices that preserve the Island's natural beauty.
-Disaster Preparedness and Risk Management Basemaps assist in identifying vulnerable areas and planning for emergency response, helping to mitigate risks from natural disasters such as wildfires.
+• Enhanced Understanding of Geographic Context Basemaps offer a clear depiction of the Island's physical landscape, including elevation changes and natural features. • Infrastructure Planning and Management By displaying existing roads, utilities, and other infrastructure, basemaps enable an assessment of current resources and connectivity.
+This information is essential for planning upgrades, expansions, and maintenance, ensuring the current and planned infrastructure can support future growth and development if desired. • Informed Land Use Decisions Identify suitable areas for various land uses, including residential, commercial, industrial, and recreational zones by illustrating current land use patterns and potential constraints such as flood zones, wildfire risk or steep terrain. • Improved Public Engagement Visual tools like basemaps facilitate better communication with residents and stakeholders.
+They make complex data accessible and understandable, fostering greater community involvement in the planning process. • Environmental and Conservation Planning Topographic and natural feature maps are vital for environmental conservation efforts.
+They help identify critical habitats, water bodies, and other ecological assets that need protection, guiding sustainable development practices that preserve the Island's natural beauty. • Disaster Preparedness and Risk Management Basemaps assist in identifying vulnerable areas and planning for emergency response, helping to mitigate risks from natural disasters such as wildfires.